 This Burundian Life is an open blog dedicated to stories and opinions of Burundians and non-Burundians who have experienced life, “à la Burundaise”.
-Launched in June 2013, we strive to bring you inspiring, thought-provoking, humorous and entertaining stories all in one place.
+Launched in June 2013, we strive to bring you inspiring, thought-provoking, humorous and entertaining content all in one place.
 We want you to see Burundi the way we see it: its unique beauty, flaws, aspirations… its journey.
-The stories you’ll read here are written by contributors from all around the world, and are in English, French, Kirundi or igitowner (a hip blend of all three).
+The content you’ll read, watch and listen to here is provided by contributors from all around the world, in English, French, Kirundi or igitowner (a hip blend of all three).

-Check out our new Web Series #RealTalk on Youtube!
+Check out our Web Series #RealTalk on Youtube!

 Follow us on Social media: